vinceliuice/Matcha-gtk-theme/README.md

 ## Install

+Double-click to open that script file,
-Open the terminal at current directory.
+OrOpen the terminal at current directory.

 Run